 narratology*

-) I do not see it.
+) But I do not see it.
 Or simply I did not see it viable as a musical form that could sustain the whole, or at least to give the work a coherence that was beyond that of the musical form itself, one that needed to embrace the meandering meaning of the text.

 Some of these elements, such as the Book or the Two Witnesses, that seemed crucial to me to understand the message of the Book of Revelation, were not reflected satisfactorily in any of the numerological series that I could identify.
-I can certainly see a human-to-demonic association of the Two Witnesses (the two olive trees, two candelabra) with the two beasts, and the book with Satan’s deceitful propaganda unleashed in Rev. 13:14, and 20:7-10, that had afflicted and corrupted Babylon.
+I can certainly see a human-to-demonic association of the Two Witnesses (the two olive trees, two candelabra) with the two beasts, and the book with Satan’s deceitful propaganda unleashed in Rev. 13:14, and 20:7-10, that had afflicted and corrupted Babylon.[2]Juscheld’s reflections on the Apocalypse repeatedly suggest that certain symbolic correspondences exert a deeper structural force than purely sequential or numerological arrangements alone can … Continue reading

 But for these opposites to make it into the overall musical structure I would have to (like I did) drop the septenaries as the main pillar sustaining the musical edifice.
 The septenaries are still musically there, to be sure, but the music has moved to enhance and connect more important correspondences and themes: those that connect John of Patmos’s priorities and mine as a reader or listener.